emergenzeHack/ukrainehelp.emergenzehack.info/en/wiki.md

 Let's get the site up and running!

-Let's execute, always in the folder `covid19italia`:
+Let's execute, always in the folder `europehelp.info`:

 ```sh